mackuba/minisky/README.md

 The `id` can be either your handle, or your DID, or the email you've used to sign up.
 It's recommended that you use the "app password" that you can create in the settings instead of your main account password.

+> [!NOTE]
+> Bluesky has recently implemented OAuth, but Minisky doesn't support it yet - it will be added in a future version.
+App passwords should still be supported for a fairly long time.

 After you log in, this file will also be used to store your access & request tokens and DID.
 The data in the config file can be accessed through a `user` wrapper property that exposes them as methods, e.g. the password is available as `user.pass` and the DID as `user.did`.

-Next, create the Minisky client instance, passing the server name and the config file name:
+Next, create the Minisky client instance, passing your PDS hostname (for Bluesky-hosted PDSes, you can use either `bsky.social` or your specific PDS like `amanita.us-east.host.bsky.network`) and the name of the config file:

 ```rb
 require 'minisky'